garrettgman/garrettgman.github.io/foundations.md

 ## Covariation and observations

 _Covariation_ is the tendency for two or more variables to vary in a systematic way.
 When two variables covary, their values will seem to correspond to each other.
 To understand covariation, consider our familiar law, $$F = MA$$.
 The law states that the acceleration of a particle will vary as the forces acting on the particle vary.
-This law will leave fingerprints on the patterns of variation displayed by acceleration, force and mass.
+This law will leave fingerprints on the patterns of variation displayed by acceleration, force, and mass.

 If you measure both the acceleration of a particle and the force acting on it, you may notice that the values of the acceleration and the force correspond in a systematic way.
 The value of $$A$$ will be high whenever the value of $$F$$ is high, and the value of $$A$$ will be low when the value of $$F$$ is low.
 You will observe an even more striking relationship if you also measure the particle's mass.
 Whenever you measure the acceleration, force, and mass simultaneously, you will observe values that display the relationship $$F = MA$$.